MonsterKingu/MonsterKingu/README.md

 - 👀 I’m interested in Mobile programming & Games
 - 🌱 I’m currently learning html
 - 💞️ I’m looking to collaborate on no idea yet
-- 📫 How to reach me Planet Earth
+- 📫 How to reach me: Planet Earth
 - 😄 Pronouns: What?
 - ⚡ Fun fact: I can fly